Shroud of Turin: Radiation processes

 Some proponents for the authenticity of the Shroud of Turin have argued that the image on the shroud was created by some form of radiation emission at the "moment of resurrection".
 However, the STURP member Alan Adler has stated that this theory is not generally accepted as scientific, given that it runs counter to the laws of physics, while agreeing that the darkening of the fabric could be produced by exposure to light (and predicting that despite the fact that the Shroud is normally stored in darkness and rarely displayed, it will eventually become darker in the future).
 Raymond Rogers also criticized the theory, saying: "It is clear that a corona discharge (plasma) in air will cause easily observable changes in a linen sample.
 No such effects can be observed in image fibers from the Shroud of Turin.
 Corona discharges or plasmas made no contribution to image formation."
 Even if ultraviolet radiation were proven to have formed the image, it cannot be proven that it was not natural, that of the sun, applied to the prepared cloth unevenly to create the image.
+Others have hypothesized that an earthquake after Jesus’ death could have released a burst of neutrons that irradiated the shroud and changed some of the nuclei to different isotopes by neutron capture.